-(i) Classification of Liabilities as Current or Non-current (Amendments to IAS 1, Presentation of Financial Statements ("IAS 1") ("Amendments to IAS 1"):
+(i) Classification of Liabilities as Current or Non-current (Amendments to International Accounting Standard ("IAS") 1, Presentation of Financial Statements ("IAS 1") ("Amendments to IAS 1"):

-On January 23, 2020, the IASB issued Amendments to IAS 1 to clarify the classification of liabilities as current or non-current.
-On July 15, 2020, the IASB issued an amendment to defer the effective date by one year.
-The amendments are effective for annual periods beginning on or after January 1, 2023.
-Early adoption is permitted.
+On January 23, 2020, the IASB issued amendments to IAS 1 Presentation of Financial Statements (the 2020 amendments), to clarify the classification of liabilities as current or non-current.

+On October 31, 2022, the IASB issued Non-current Liabilities with Covenants (Amendments to IAS 1) (the 2022 amendments), to improve the information a company provides about long-term debt with covenants.

+The 2020 amendments and the 2022 amendments (collectively "the Amendments") are effective for annual periods beginning on or after January 1, 2024.
+Early adoption is permitted

 For the purposes of non-current classification, the amendments removed the requirement for a right to defer settlement or roll over of a liability for at least twelve months to be unconditional.
-Instead, such a right must have substance and exist at the end of the reporting year.
+Instead, such a right must have substance and exist at the end of the reporting year and have substance.